Sukh018Kaur/final_project_AIDI_1002/README.md

 number of potato images - 1485

-Categories in the dataset are:     ['Early_Blight', 'Late_Blight', 'Healthy']
+Categories in the dataset are:   Here we considered three types potato disesase.  ['Early_Blight', 'Late_Blight', 'Healthy']

 **Train Model**